benjiebob/StanfordExtra/README.md

 To use StanfordExtra you will require the annotations and the original images files.

 - Annotations are available by filling in the [Google form](https://forms.gle/sRtbicgxsWvRtRmUA).
-You will receive an email with the download link.
+On completion, you will receive an email with the download link.
 - Images are available as a downloadable [tar file](http://vision.stanford.edu/aditya86/ImageNetDogs/images.tar).

 ## Installation